All students will study the same four compulsory modules in Semester 1:

 - Human Biology: covers all the key physiological systems within the topic areas, with an overarching focus on how disease affects these systems.

-- Psychology 2: introduces students to the theoretical foundations, historical perspectives and modern developments of psychology; provides an introduction to the variety of subjects which make up contemporary psychology; provides a thorough grounding in the empirical basis of psychology.
+- Fundamentals of Psychology 2: introduces students to the theoretical foundations, historical perspectives and modern developments of psychology; provides an introduction to the variety of subjects which make up contemporary psychology; provides a thorough grounding in the empirical basis of psychology.